Damian McKenzie: 2024

 Blacks in 2024 (10 starts, 4 bench) - one of 3 players to do so that year.

-McKenzie was named in the 2024 World Rugby Dream Team at first-five (10) - along side All Blacks team mates, Tyrel Lomax (prop - 3) & Will Jordan (fullback - 15).
+McKenzie was named in the 2024 World Rugby Dream Team at first-five (10) - alongside All Blacks team mates, Tyrel Lomax (prop - 3) & Will Jordan (fullback - 15).
 The All Blacks playmaker also finished as the leading points scorer in test rugby for the year, with 144 points.

 International career

 McKenzie represented New Zealand Under-20 during the 2014 IRB Junior World Championship scoring 1 try, 7 conversions and 2 penalties in 5 games.

 On 29 May 2016, McKenzie was named in New Zealand's 33-man All Blacks squad for the June Test series against Wales.
 Although he was part of the All Blacks training camp, he did not play during the Test series due to winger Israel Dagg's return from injury.